All Episodes

 And they put a gun on their hip and put a bulletproof vest on to go do their job.

-Well, let's let's play some of this then.
+Well, let's play some of this then.

-And you know, you've got Oregon governors and uh, you know, Tina Kotec, you know, saying there's no insurrection, there's no threat to national security.
+And, you know, you've got Oregon governors and, you know, Tina Kotek, you know, saying there's no insurrection.

 Play cut 33.

-I have been abundantly clear with them that Portland and the state of Oregon believe in the rule of law, and we can manage our own uh local public safety needs.
+I have been abundantly clear with them that Portland and the state of Oregon believe in the rule of law, and we can manage our own local public safety needs.

-There is no insurrection, there is no threat to national security, and there is no need for military troops in our major city.
+And there is no need for military troops in our major city.

 Military service members should be dedicated to real emergencies.